davesque/wes/README.md

 `0x8000`, labeled as `start`.
 We can then write arbitrary program code after this label.
 We then specify the offset `0xfffc` (the reset vector address) as containing the two little-endian bytes of the address labeled by `start`.
-Since the offset `0xfffc` was preceded by a literal zero, all bytes after our program code and before offset `0xfffc` will be zero.
+Since the offset `0xfffc` was preceded by a literal `0`, all bytes after our program code and before offset `0xfffc` will be zero.
 The W65C02S will inspect the data at `0xfffc` to determine the start address for program execution and find the little-endian value `0x8000`.
 Therefore, execution will begin at address